We needed to create an internal knowledge base, preferably based on a wiki-engine. The requirements were:

 Now your wiki should be available at http://wiki.your.host.
 Obviously, first you’d need to add a record for wiki.your.host in your local DNS server or at your hoster control panel (assuming you already have your.host domain registered).

 In our case we host wiki in the internal network only, so it’s not exposed to the internet, and there is no real need to restrict access to it.
-However, in your case you might want to protect it with Basic authentication.
+However, it might still be a good idea to protect it with at least Basic authentication, unless you plan do add a proper authentication later.

 Mac OS